 Dear friends of the port of Kiel,

-I hope you enjoy reading the latest issue of the SK News.
+I wish you a successful year 2019 and hope you enjoy reading the latest issue of our SK News!

 Dr Dirk Claus